Things to Know About Power Over Ethernet Switch

 This feature of managed switches allows you to prioritize your network traffic by assigning a higher priority to the critical traffic, which is beneficial to improve network performance and transmit delay-sensitive data such as real-time voice.

-Apart from the features mentioned above, managed switches also have another two features that cannot be ignored.
-One is that switches can be used in VLAN (Virtual Local Area Network) configuration to logically group devices as per the working departments, and managed switches can be used to isolate traffic between these groups, which allows better network performance and additional level of security.
-Another one is redundancy that can protect the network when connection failures occur.
+Apart from the features mentioned above, managed switches also have two features that cannot be ignored.
+One is that switches can be used in VLAN (Virtual Local Area Network) configuration to logically group devices as per the working departments, and managed switches can be used to isolate traffic between these groups, which allows better network performance and an additional level of security.
+Another one is redundancy which can protect the network when connection failures occur.

 Conclusion